nus-cs2103-AY2122S1/ip/docs/README.md

 ## Quick start
 1. Ensure you have Java 11 or above installed in your Computer.
-2. Download the latest main.jar from here.
+2. Download the latest QuestPro.jar from [here](https://github.com/jiayi1129/ip/releases/tag/A-Release).
 3. Copy the file to the folder you want to use as the home folder for your quests.
 4. Double-click the file to start the app.